OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

   frequencyFilter: { maxFrequency: 2.0 },
   pathogenicityFilter: { keepNonPathogenic: true },
   #inheritanceFilter and omimPrioritiser should always run AFTER all other filters have completed
-  #they will analyse genes according to the specified modeOfInheritance above- UNDEFINED will not be analysed.
   inheritanceFilter: { },
   #omimPrioritiser isn't mandatory.
   omimPrioritiser: { },